Sean-Bradley/StatsVR/README.md

 ### Show the FPS and Optional MS Counters and Graphs
 ![FPS and Optional MS Counters and Graphs](https://github.com/Sean-Bradley/StatsVR-Demo/blob/master/statsVR_FPS_MS.jpg)

-To show the StatsVR FPS and MS counters and graphs, also add the lines
+To show the StatsVR FPS along with the optional MS counter and graph, also add the lines

 ```
 StatsVR.msStart();
-//code you want to monitor the MS of goes here
+//code you want to monitor the MS duration of goes here
 StatsVR.msEnd();
 ```